Asian shares skid amid virus woes, China-US trade tensions

 It was also the first drop in jobless claims following two weeks of increases, and economists called it an encouraging step.
 But the threat of more business closures due to the continuing pandemic means the path remains treacherous.

-Benchmark U.S. crude oil dropped 12 cents to $41.83 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil dropped 6 cents to $41.89 a barrel in electronic trading on the New York Mercantile Exchange.
 It slipped 24 cents to settle at $41.95 per barrel Thursday.
-Brent crude, the international standard, added 10 cents to $44.90 a barrel.
+Brent crude, the international standard, fell 6 cents to $45.03 a barrel.

 Credit: Ahn Young-joon